 the discovery of substantial natural gas reserves in the Southern Region and Peru;

-the region’s fundamental shift from volatile and unpredictable hydroelectric generation to gas-fired thermal plants to meet its growing electricity needs;
+the region’s fundamental shift from volatile and unpredictable hydroelectric generation to gas-fired thermal plants to meet its growing electricity demands;

 the completion of large pipeline infrastructure projects linking the region’s gas reserves to its major markets;

-increasing private sector involvement in the development, ownership and operation of the region’s energy industry; and
+the increasing private sector involvement in the development, ownership and operation of the region’s energy industry; and

 the increasing awareness of the environmental advantages of natural gas.

-SoCal has implemented a market-driven business strategy in the Southern Region that is based on ownership of interests in selective and fast-growing sources of natural gas demand and in means of access to that demand for natural gas in the region.
-In pursuit of this strategy, SoCal has acquired or developed ownership and operation of natural gas pipelines (access) and of gas and power distribution as well as ofthermal power generation assets (demand).
-Through acquisitions, concessions and contracts, SoCal has achieved vertical and cross-commodity integration in the gas and electric markets and regional integration in the Southern Region.
+ESA has implemented a market-driven business strategy in the Southern Region based on ownership of interests in selective and fast-growing sources of natural gas demand and access to that demand.
+In pursuit of this strategy, ESA has acquired or developed natural gas pipelines (access) and gas and power distribution and thermal power generation assets (demand).
+Through acquisitions, development projects and contracts, ESA has achieved vertical and cross-commodity integration in the natural gas and electric markets, as well as regional integration in the Southern Region.

-Through implementation of its market strategy, SoCal has achieved contractual certainty as a supplier and marketer of gas and electricity and flexibility in sourcing its gas and electricity requirements.
-By participating in the ownership of Brazilian gas and electric local distribution companies (“LDCs”), SoCal has secured access to gas and power demand that is flexible and interruptible.
-By participating in the ownership of regional pipeline projects, SoCal has secured access to the sources of natural gas necessary to meet that demand for gas distribution and power supply.
-Moreover, SoCal is the beneficiary of regulatory and physical bottlenecks caused by the closed-access nature of its gas LDCs, the regulatory and contractual constraints on the Bolivia to Brazil Pipeline (“BBPL”) and the environmental and other limitations on the construction of new pipelines.
-These factors give SoCal highly valuable optionality and significant competitive advantages in the Southern Region energy market.
+By implementing of its market strategy, ESA has achieved contractual certainty as a supplier and marketer of gas and electricity and a high degree of flexibility in sourcing its gas and electricity requirements.
+By participating in the ownership of Brazilian gas and electric local distribution companies (“LDCs”), ESA has secured access to significant gas and power demand.
+By participating in the ownership of regional pipeline projects, ESA has secured access to the sources of natural gas necessary to meet that demand.
+ESA bridges the regulatory and physical bottlenecks caused by the closed-access nature of its gas LDCs, the regulatory and contractual constraints on the Bolivia to Brazil Pipeline (“BBPL”) and the environmental and other limitations on the construction of new pipelines.
+These factors give ESA highly valuable optionality and flexibility, which provide it with significant competitive advantages in the Southern Region energy market.

-Apart from the growth potential of its assets, SoCal will be the beneficiary of the convergence of the electricity and natural gas industries of Brazil and other countries in the Southern Region.
-Ownership of the SoCal assets complements an emerging regional integrated gas and power industry characterized by:
+Apart from the growth potential of its existing electric and gas assets, ESA will benefit from the convergence of the electricity and natural gas industries in Brazil and other countries in the Southern Region.
+Ownership of the ESA assets complements an emerging regional integrated gas and power industry characterized by:

 capital-intensive but low marginal cost hydropower generation;

-higher marginal cost, less capital-intensive, gas-fired thermal generation;
+higher marginal cost and less capital-intensive gas-fired thermal generation;

 large volumes of secondary hydroelectricity; and

-largely closed-access gas markets and flexible gas sale contracts that provide the opportunity to switch gas between the power generation and LDC markets.
+largely closed-access gas markets that provide the gas LDCs with the opportunity to switch gas between power generation and the interruptible industrial markets.

-In summary, SoCal comprises an integrated portfolio of energy assets focused on the transportation, generation and distribution and associated supply of natural gas and electricity in the Southern Region.
+ESA comprises an integrated portfolio of energy assets focused on the transportation, generation and distribution and associated supply of natural gas and electricity in the Southern Region.
 It is a market-driven franchise that will add significant value to any acquiror of its businesses as a result of:

 its strong market presence through the ownership of controlling or co-controlling positions or positions with special veto rights in a broad range of interrelated companies and assets that have significant influence over demand through exclusive concession contracts and access to supply through their ownership of pipeline projects;

 its distinct ability to exploit the complementary relationship between gas-fired capacity and hydroelectric capacity and the related opportunities from the gas-to-power convergence; and